radon-h2020/radon-defect-prediction-cli/docs/cli/predict.md

 Create folder for reports: `mkdir predictions`
 Then run:

-`radon-defect-predictor predict --path-to-model path/to/downloaded_model --path-to-file path/to/ansible_file.yml -l ansible --d path/to/predictions`
+`radon-defect-predictor predict --path-to-model path/to/downloaded_model --path-to-artefact path/to/ansible_file.yml -l ansible --d path/to/predictions`

 You can now see the report: